 - When is it open?
 Every weekend from 10AM to 6PM.

-9. Visit the iconic department stores and Christmas window displays
+9. Visit the iconic department stores and the Christmas windows

-If the rest of the year New York is a shopping mecca, when Christmas comes around, stores go all out to take the shopping experience to a whole new level.
+If the rest of the year New York is the mecca of shopping, when Christmas comes around, stores go all out to elevate the shopping experience to another level at this time of year.

 For decades, New York department stores have been decorating their windows with Christmas motifs to attract all eyes.
 In fact, in recent years, professional window dressers and decorators have been doing their best to impress us with their increasingly creative and imaginative displays.